 Laid down in Nichols v.
 Universal Pictures Corporation,45 F.2d 119 (2d Cir.
 1930), the test states that if a character is developed in a manner that it can be distinctively depicted and delineated from the story it can be granted copyright protection.

-IP in these characters are no more limited only to their artistic work but also extends to the associated goods and services which gains immense profit because of the popularity of the “character”.
+IP in these characters is no more limited only to their artistic work but also extends to the associated goods and services which gain immense profit because of the popularity of the “character”.
 (Character Merchandising).
 For the reason that the goodwill of the character aids in source-identification and promotional function, the characters are often protected with trademarks.